rydmike/rydmike.github.io/blog_flutter_linting.md

 # in the way of that and forces you to put (often final) constructor properties after all
 # the named constructors and factories, making them tedious to find and disconnected from
 # where I want to see, read and handily edit them.
 This is especially the case if there are
-# many constructors and factories and they have a lot of parameters.
+# many constructors and factories, and they have a lot of parameters.
 For now, I disable
 # this rule and order things as described above, which apart from the default constructor
 # properties coming right after the constructor, is the only part where I in practice
 # deviate from this rule, so other than that I do put constructors first as well.